About

 We specialize in unique arrangements of traditional music, and we add a magical flair with our voices, harmonies, and performances.

-Although we have eight members, we customize our number to fit your needs.
+Although we have twelve members, we customize our number to fit your needs.
 We can perform as a duo, trio, quartet, or quintet for your special occasion.

 Get to know the Tones.